3 observations after Embiid burns Wizards again with 50-point game

 Throughout the night, the Sixers searched for defensive solutions.

-They appeared to mix it up often — switching one through four; double teams on some drives and post-ups; trying different zones.
+They appeared to mix it up frequently — switching one through four; double teaming on some drives and post-ups; trying different zones.
 Across the board, the team’s execution was poor.
 The Sixers had regular breakdowns and costly confusion that gifted Washington easy layups and dunks.

+While Nurse's initial impression was that the Wizards were exceptionally efficient on floaters and mid-range attempts, he acknowledged the Sixers did not offer exemplary resistance.

+“I think I said to one of the assistants during the first half, ‘Geez, they’re shooting a lot of non-paint twos.’
+But still, we weren’t contesting them nearly enough — too much space, nothing from rearview,” Nurse said.
+“A lot of times you’re saying, ‘We’re going to live with those,’ but you’ve still got to pursue the ball a little bit more.”

 A minor silver lining: The Sixers didn’t give the Wizards many points at the foul line.
 Washington ended the night 8 for 8 at the charity stripe and the Sixers went 29 for 34.
 Embiid did pick up a technical foul when he disputed a traveling call late in the third quarter, but the Sixers closed the period on a 10-0 run and entered the fourth with a four-point edge.